vogler75/automation-gateway/README.md

 # Frankenstein Automation Gateway

 Connect one or more OPC UA servers, PLC4X devices or MQTT brokers to the gateway and access the data with a GraphQL, a MQTT, or an OPC UA client.
-The Gateway additionally offers functionality to log value changes from OPC UA, MQTT and PLC4X in a range of databases and platforms, including InfluxDB, IoTDB, Kafka, among others.
+The Gateway additionally offers functionality to log value changes from OPC UA, MQTT and PLC4X in a range of databases and platforms, including QuestDB, InfluxDB, Kafka, among others.
 Tested with up to 250000 value changes per second on comodity hardware.

 Available logger sinks:
 * InfluxDB